svrooij/sonos-api-docs/docs/services/av-transport.md

 | **FirstTrackNumberEnqueued** | `ui4` |  |
 | **NumTracksAdded** | `ui4` |  |
 | **NewQueueLength** | `ui4` |  |

+**Remarks** In NORMAL play mode the songs are added prior to the specified `DesiredFirstTrackNumberEnqueued`.

 ### AddURIToSavedQueue